iverks/crysm/pets-guide/tutorial.typ

 Note that you must explicitly specify the 1 that is normally omitted from $"SiO"_2$.

 Rename the generated `shelx.ins` such that it has the same name as your `.hkl` file.
-It might be nice to save a backup of the file if you want to try multiple `.hkl` files with the same unit cell, because Olex2 modifies the `.ins` file when run.
+It might be nice to save a backup of the `.ins` file if you want to try multiple `.hkl` files with the same unit cell, because Olex2 modifies the `.ins` file when run.

 Start the Olex2 program and open the `.ins` file.
-Open the "Work" tab and click the "solve" button.
+Open the "Work" tab and click the arrow to the right of the "solve" button.
+This opens the options for structure solution.
+Since we expect slightly higher errors than in X-ray data, we need to increase the $alpha$ threshold for selecting possible space groups.
+This is done in the "COMMAND LINE" section under the "Solution settings extra" dropdown as shown in #ref(<fig:set-shelxt-flag>).
+There we can set the `-a` flag to a higher value, for example `-a"0.6"`.
+If your structure is centrosymmetric, make sure the output from SHELXT does *not* say "0 Centrosymmetric and N non-centrosymmetric space groups evaluated".
+If this is the case, increase the value passed to the `-a` flag.

+#figure(
+  image("/images/set_flags_in_shelx.png", width: 80%),
+  caption: [Flags can be set for SHELXT in Olex2 using the "Solution settings extra" dropdown.], ) <fig:set-shelxt-flag>

+Then, solution can be started by clicking the "solve" button.
 Use the command `pack cell` in the command line in the bottom left corner to grow the structure to a full cell for easier inspection.
 Use the command `fuse` to revert back to the anisotropic unit before refinement.

 For refinement we refer to the previous manual, whose first version is openly available at #cite(<teien>, supplement: [Appendix A.3]).
 An updated version can be found in the private repository https://github.com/TEM-Gemini-Centre/developments.